H3ndrik-Jan/arduino-9292-library/README.md

 		!realtimeText = 11

-The library works with the ESP32 reliably, but also works on the ESP8266, allthough for this to work the ESP8266HTTPClient-library needs to be included into the .h-file instead of the HTTPClient-library which is needed for the ESP32.
-Additionally, in the arduino sketch, ESP8266WiFi.h should be included instead of WiFi.h.
+The library works with both the ESP32 and the ESP8266, so does the u8g2 example.

 The library will be updated and improved soon.